Korean contemporary

 1

 Jesus holds a fishing rod and sits on the Han river.
-Jesus lights a campfire
+Jesus lights a

 on the riverside and dries his wet clothes.
-Even though everyday the grass
+Even though everyday the

-of the fields are stabbed by mankind’s knife and fall to the ground, and
+of the fields are stabbed by mankind’s knife and fall to the ground,

 like the flower of the grass the flower of man blossoms and folds, Jesus

-cries in the winter rain leaning against the wall of Sodaemun Prison only to
+cries in the winter rain leaning against the wall of Sodaemun Prison

 watch man become beautiful.